jasiatico/CFAL-Documentation/FFmpeg/FFmpeg_General_Usage.md

 I also have created a bash script to automatically execute both python scripts:

-1. `animate.sh` - executes both python scripts sequentially to generate an MP4 and GIF.
+1. `animate.sh` - Executes both python scripts sequentially to generate an MP4 and GIF.

 ---